ProgerXP/Notepad2e/README.md

     * If this key is non-existing or blank, the previously found INI is used
     * Else, if the value is an absolute path (`%env%` vars expanded) to an existing file - it's used as the INI
     * Else, if the path is relative (`%env%` vars expanded) - it's searched in the same folders as `PROGRAM.ini` (above) and used, if found
-    * Else, if the key was not blank and no INI was found - the value is used as the (new, non-existing) INI file path (prepended with program's dir if relative)
+    * Else, if the key was not blank and no INI was found - the value is used as the (new, non-existing) INI file path (prepended with program's directory if relative)

 If the located INI path (`PATH` below) is a directory rather than a file or it ends with `\` then: